Flail Mowers: Berta, BCS, And Bellon Brands

 The Berta and Bellon flails have an oscillating PTO mount (IF the tractor is equipped with a quick coupling) which allows the mower to “float” on uneven terrain, for an even cut.
 The BCS flails do NOT have a “floating” feature.

 In late 2016, BCS introduced a new flail mower option: The “RollerBlade”, which is available in a 30” width only.
-Interestingly, it is modeled almost precisely after the Berta brand flails, except it does NOT have a “floating” feature to aid the quality of cut on uneven ground, and it does NOT have an adjustable material-discharge size.
+Interestingly, it is modeled almost precisely after the Berta brand flails, except it does NOT have a “floating” feature to aid the quality of cut on uneven ground, and it does NOT have a removable discharge-baffle to adjust material-discharge size.
 However, we have this model available as well, if someone should want it.

 All the flail mowers have an oil bath input-shaft gearbox with grease fittings on rotor bearings.
 They use two V-belts to transfer power to the blade rotor.
 Belts are easily adjustable and replaceable.